How To Stay On Top Of Your Shit As A Flawed Human

 You are a flawed and, to varying degrees, somewhat irresponsible human.
 It’s nothing personal; it’s just true for everyone.
 This will not change by chanting “i will be more responsible, i will be more responsible”; that is the indulgent trap of hubris.

 However, foreknowledge, understanding, and acceptance of your tragic flaws allows you to build effective safety nets around them.
-Foreknowledge, understanding, and acceptance alone don’t change anything; it gets old pretty fast if you keep showing up late to commitments with the excuse “well, I’m just not one of those people who’s good at being on time.”
+Foreknowledge, understanding, and acceptance alone don’t change anything; it gets old pretty fast if you keep showing up three hours late to meet someone with the excuse “well, I’m just not one of those people who’s good at being on time.”

 Analyzing your historical behavior is merely the prerequisite step to designing a safety net to target your weaknesses so that they are more difficult to fall into.
 Rather than trying to bum-rush your weaknesses head-on while chanting to yourself “I will not forget to do this I will not forget to do this” and then inevitably forgetting to do it, you can more easily circumvent them by strategically flanking and trapping your irresponsibility so it has nowhere to escape to.